Wild Seeds Writers Retreat

 e-mail firstname.lastname@example.org / Cc: CReynolds@mec.cuny.edu with “Wild Seeds Submission- YOUR NAME– Genre” in your subject heading.

 1650 Bedford Avenue

 Brooklyn, NY 11225

 RE: Wild Seeds Retreat

 Frequently Asked Questions

 - Can students apply?
+Yes.
 Students at the upper level of high school and above may apply.
 If in high school, they should be exceptional in the genre of writing for which they are submitting an application.

 - Do I have to be a professional writer?
-Anyone with an interest to hone their craft may apply.
+No. Anyone with an interest to hone their craft may apply.